storopoli/graphs-complexity/slides/slides.typ

         4 -- 5[label=3];
       }
       ```,
-      width: 50%
+      width: 50%,
     ),
-    caption: "Traveling Salesman Problem"
+    caption: "Traveling Salesman Problem",
   ) <travelling-salesman-problem>
 ]

 #pagebreak()

 #align(horizon)[
-  Formulating it in graph terms, the TSP is a problem of finding a Hamiltonian cycle
+  Formulating it in graph terms, the TSP is a problem of finding a Hamiltonian
-  such that the cost of the cycle is the smallest possible.
+  cycle such that the cost of the cycle is the smallest possible.

   $ C = min_("cycle") sum_(i=1)^n c_(i, i+1) $
 ]